 Facility Audits are surveys that use an audit methodology to look at the reality of state facilities such as health centers or nutrition rehabilitation centers if compared to the “should be” described in government standards.

-Community-based tools are bottom-up processes that look at the monitoring the performance of state programs and services or at community led planning and implementation of programs.
-They look at the short-route of the governance triangle and can directly improves the delivery of services and programs.
+Community-based tools are bottom-up processes that look at monitoring the performance of state programs and services or at community-led planning and implementation of programs.
+They look at the short-route of the governance triangle and can directly improve the delivery of services and programs.

 Social Audits are powerful community monitoring processes that are often used to look at the utilization of resources in public works programs, employment schemes of state support towards vulnerable groups.